Theory of religious economy: Secularization and religious economy

-Prior to the emergence of the theory of religious economy some scholars of religion, such as Steve Bruce, believed that modernization would lead inevitably to the erosion of religiosity.
+Prior to the emergence of the theory of religious economy some scholars of religion, such as Steve Bruce, believed that modernization would inevitably lead to the erosion of religiosity.
 These sociologists have predicted the disappearance of religion from Earth, based on the decline in religious belief and observance in Western Europe.
 According to the theory of religious economy, societies that restrict supply of religion, either through an imposed state religious monopoly or through state-sponsored secularization, are the main causes of drops in religiosity.
 Correspondingly, the more religions a society has, the more likely the population is to be religious.
 This is refuted in the orthodox view by stating that if a liberal religious community is tolerant of a wide array of belief, then they are less likely to hold certain beliefs in common, so nothing can be shared and reified in a community context.
 If nothing is shared, then nothing is shunned, and there is thus a loss in observance of modern liberal traditions.

 Revival

 According to Rodney Stark, revival is another aspect of religious change which coincides with secularization.
+Revival often begins in a context of perceived spiritual or moral decline, where individuals or communities feel alienated from their faith or see institutional religion as stagnant or corrupt.
+External factors, such as social upheaval, economic challenges, or cultural shift can also contribute to this dissatisfaction.

+This can lead to a growing awareness of the need for renewal among followers of the faith.
+Individuals may experience a sense of guilt or conviction, often fuelled by charismatic leaders or preachers emphasizing the urgency of repentance.
+Consequently, many followers go through personal transformations, or "conversions", where individuals recommit to their faith, often adopting stricter moral and spiritual practices.

+These revivals can spread rapidly through social networks, media, or preachers, gaining momentum as more people join the movement.
+Over time, these revivals either institutionalize, becoming part of the religious tradition, or lose momentum as the initial movement wanes.
+In some instances, the movements can also lead to the establishment of new denominations, sects, or other organizations.

+Some notable examples of revivals include The Great Awakenings, The Pentecostal Revival, and movements such as the 18-century Wahhabi revival.

+Sects

-Over time established religious groups will spawn smaller and less worldly subgroups of the faith.
-This trend of revival provides a plausible explanation why religion never seems to fade away and to why previously prominent religious organizations have dissipated.
-Revival produces a shift in which religious groups a population will follow and proves effective against the demise of religion.
+Over time, established religious groups will spawn smaller and less worldly subgroups, or "schisms", of the faith, knows as sects.
+According to Troeltsch, due to the nature of these sects, they are often short-lived, and do not flourish into a full religion or denomination.
+Some notable exceptions to short sect lifespans include Jehovah's Witnesses and the Amish.

+Despite their usual short life-span, according to Stark and Bainbridge, instead of dying out, some sects can evolve into larger denominations of their parent faith.
+This process usually requires that a sect realigns its beliefs to be more world-accommodating, grows in size, and forms a more rigid internal hierarchy, as opposed to having a single charismatic leader.
+This process can come as a result of multiple factors, such as: